redballoonio/faq-plugin/readme.md

 A simple, lightweight plugin for managing and displaying Frequently asked questions using a custom post type.
 The faqs are output using a shortcode and can be divided into multiple categories allowing you to manage the output of individual questions or categories across your site, output the entire list.
 The questions and/or categories can be collapsable, making them easier to view.
 The output from this plugin comes mostly unstyled, allowing for maximum customisation using css.

 The background and text colours can be altered on an options page with a live preview of the output.
+These options accept all valid background-color css values (rgba, hex, etc.).

 ### Shortcode examples